 The problem with 24-hours in Hobart is that it’s simply not enough time to eat all the things one wishes to.
 This was my second trip there in as many years (you can read about the first one here), and as such I got to tick off a few more things from the To-Eat list.
 But alas, new places have opened up since then, or were stumbled upon this time by chance, so the list has gown ever-longer, and there are only so many meals in a day!

-We arrived around lunch-time, moderately hangry after a mechanical malfunction had us sitting on the tarmac in Sydney for a good 90 minutes, and burgers were all that could cure what ailed us.
+We landed in Tasmania around lunch-time, moderately hangry after a mechanical malfunction had us sitting on the tarmac in Sydney for a good 90 minutes, and burgers were all that could cure what ailed us.
 First stop was therefore The Standard, an unassuming burger joint in an alleyway not even marked on Google maps, but easy enough to find if you know where to look.
 From first bite, the All American rocketed onto my Top 5 Burger list, with its good sturdy brioche bun, nice rare beef patty, and well-balanced ratio of sauce, mustard and pickles.
 No fuss, no muss.

 A walk was in order after all that scoffing, so we headed to Salamanca to wander around the foreshore and dip into the bookshops and galleries.
 It was a perfect day to sit outside and enjoy the sunshine, so we nabbed an outdoor table at The Whaler, with the Derwent on one side and stunning Mt Wellington on the other (I do love a good urban mountain).
 They had a taco special on the menu and while we didn’t partake due to aforementioned scoffing, we were rather envious of our neighbour’s heaving plates of taco goodness.